sarahliz24/Who-said-it/README.md

 6. Select **Save**
 7. Site link will be displayed in a box towards the top of the page
     * It can take a few minutes on initial deployment for the link to display

+This site can be forked using Github as follows (to make a copy in your own repository):

+1. Enter the relevant Github repository
+2. Go to **Fork** button on the right-side ribbon menu (between **Unwatch** and **Star**)
+3. Click the button to make a copy automatically into your own respository
+4. **Owner** will default to your own github name
+5. Add a repository name and an optional
+6. Select **Create Fork** button

+This site can be cloned using Github as follows (to make a copy on your own machine):

+1. Enter the relevant Github repository
+2. Click the green **Code** from the menu (to the left of the green **Gitpod** button)
+3. Copy the link under https (to copy using HTTPS)
+4. Open git bash on your own machine, and select the directory you want to save into
+5. Type 'git clone' then copy in your link
+6. Press the enter key

 The site github link is here: <a href="https://sarahliz24.github.io/Who-said-it/" target="_blank">Who said it?</a>
 ---